OxyContin sustained-release tabletsPronunciation

 Ask your health care provider any questions you may have about how to use OxyContin sustained-release tablets.

 Important safety information:

-- OxyContin sustained-release tablets may cause dizziness, drowsiness, or light-headedness.
+- OxyContin sustained-release tablets may cause dizziness, drowsiness, or changes in judgment.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use OxyContin sustained-release tablets with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are taking OxyContin sustained-release tablets; the risk of severe drowsiness or breathing problems may be increased.
-Ask your pharmacist if you have questions about which medicines may increase the risk of these effects.
+- Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using OxyContin sustained-release tablets; they may add to OxyContin sustained-release tablets's effects.
+Ask your pharmacist if you have questions about which medicines may cause drowsiness.